 Periodical Literature in Nineteenth-Century America.
 Ed.
 Kenneth M. Price and Susan Belasco Smith.
 Publishing Research Quarterly 14, no. 3 (Fall 1998): 93-95.

-"From 'the fartherest western way' to 'the university of the West' and Back: Thoreau's Dialectic of Reform."
+“Between ‘that Fartherest Western Way’ and ‘the University of the West’: Thoreau’s Dialectic of Reform.”
 Invited speaker at “West of Walden: Henry David Thoreau and the Ends of Nature,” a conference celebrating the bicentennial of Henry Thoreau.
 Huntington Library.
 San Marino, CA. April 2017.

 “Mary Moody Emerson’s Almanacks: How Digital Horizons Advance Teaching and Research.”
 American Literature Association annual conference.
 Boston, MA.
 May 2015.

 “Women Reading, Women Writing: Mary Moody Emerson and Transatlantic Connections.”
 “Intercontinental Cross-Currents: Women’s (Net-)Works across Europe and the Americas (1776-1939).”
 With Noelle Baker.
 Martin Luther University, Halle-Wittenberg, Germany.
 December 2013.

 “Transcending ‘Aunt Mary’: Digital Scholarship and the Almanacks of Mary Moody Emerson.”
 With Noelle Baker.
 American Literature Association annual conference.
 Boston, MA.
 May 2013.